AlexanderBertrandLab/DASF_toolbox/Python_code/dasf_toolbox/README.md

 `block_q:` Function to extract the block of X corresponding to node q.

-`dsfo_multivar:` Same function as `dsfo` but for problems with multiple variables (e.g. Canonical Correlation Analysis).
+`dasf_multivar:` Same function as `dasf` but for problems with multiple variables (e.g. Canonical Correlation Analysis).
 The output `X` is a cell containing multiple variables.

-`dsfo_block:` Same function as `dsfo` but the optimization variable is divided into cells *within the function* to explicitly emphasize and separate the block structure of the global variable `X=[X1;...;Xk;...XK]`.
-At the expense of a slightly less straightforward implementation than `dsfo`, it better represents how each node updates their local variable.
+`dasf_block:` Same function as `dasf` but the optimization variable is divided into cells *within the function* to explicitly emphasize and separate the block structure of the global variable `X=[X1;...;Xk;...XK]`.
+At the expense of a slightly less straightforward implementation than `dasf`, it better represents how each node updates their local variable.

-`update_X_block:` Only called from `dsfo_block`.
-Explicitly updating the `Xk` of each node `k` separately, where the global variable `X` is equal to `[X1;...;Xk;...XK]`, it allows to adapt the updating scheme depending on the user's application in an easier way than the implementation used in `dsfo`, resulting in more flexibility.
+`update_X_block:` Only called from `dasf_block`.
+Explicitly updating the `Xk` of each node `k` separately, where the global variable `X` is equal to `[X1;...;Xk;...XK]`, it allows to adapt the updating scheme depending on the user's application in an easier way than the implementation used in `dasf`, resulting in more flexibility.

 **Dependencies:**

-                                dsfo
+                                dasf
                                   |
                                   |
            ----------------------------------------------------------------